By Ariel-D and Surreptitious Chi X

 Jarlaxle nodded.
 "Of course.
 You are my friend, and this is your birthday.
 Think nothing more of it."

 Entreri pushed Jarlaxle's gift across the table to him.
-"And your belated present."
+"Here."

 Jarlaxle's eyes widened.
 He looked at Entreri with comical disbelief.

-Entreri had to smile then.
+Entreri had to smile then, although it was closer to a smirk.
 "You're hard to buy for," he said dryly.
 "Especially if I actually intend to awe you."

 Jarlaxle burst out laughing.
 He stroked the bottle with gentle fingertips.
 "No one would sell me this; spirits are a sentimental thing, especially for collectors.
 I'm sure that whoever owned this would have a stroke if he realized his fine wine had gone to a drow."
 He shook his head, abruptly speechless.